bbe2/instructor.brian/README.md

-> Designer of applied organic structures and code to facilitate active learning with interactive learning structures
+> Designer of applied organic structures and code to facilitate active learning with interactive learning structures.
 >> single corpus of focus, that is a comprehensive learning resource and not whiz-bang .ppts, page shuffling, dissconnection, and disassembled outcomes
 >>> Thank you for learning about my substance. ~brianh